barryaronson/hls_parse/README.md

 `git clone https://github.com/barryaronson/hls_parse.git`
 `cd hls_parse`

-It has been built and tested on Windows 10 using WSL-Ubuntu.
+It has been built and tested on Windows 10 using WSL-Ubuntu and MacOS zsh.
-It should also build and run in MacOS zsh or Linux bash.
 Starting in the `hls_parse` directory:

 `mkdir build`
 `cd build`
 `cmake -DCMAKE_BUILD_TYPE=Debug .. && make`

-The example program parses the playlist and sorts the STREAM-INF tags by the value of the BANDWIDTH attribute in ascending or descending order.
+The example program parses a playlist file stored locally or will download one given a URL.

 To run it: